 Purpose

-This section describes the functional characteristics of a that contains the full complement of surveillance functions for traffic and terrain, i.e., configuration A. A description of ACAS, transponder, TAWS are included in subsections.
+This section describes the functional characteristics of a second generation (2G ISS) that contains the full complement of surveillance functions for traffic and terrain, i.e., configuration A. A description of ACAS, transponder, TAWS are included in subsections.
 The major functions of the ISS are:

 Traffic Surveillance

-Traffic Alert Collision Avoidance System (TCAS) functionality per FAA TSO-C119c
+Airborne Collision Avoidance System (ACAS) Xa/Xo functionality per RTCA DO-385 and TSO-C219

-ATC per RTCA DO-181, TSO-C112c and additionally
+ATC per RTCA DO-181F and TSO-C112f

-Elementary Surveillance (per appropriate AIC)

-Enhanced Surveillance (per appropriate AIC)

-ADS-B OUT per RTCA DO-260 and TSO C166b
+ADS-B OUT AND IN per RTCA DO-260C and TSO C166c

-ADS-B/TIS-B/ADS-R IN per RTCA DO-317 and TSO C195
+Aircraft Surveillance Applications per RTCA DO-317 and TSO C195c

 Terrain Surveillance